marksmccann/froyo/docs/fundamentals/creating-listeners.md

 # Creating Listeners

-This guide explains how to create and add various listeners.
+This guide explains how to create and add various listeners to a component.

 ## Adding Event Listeners

-To add an event listener use the [addEventListener](../api/listener-utilities.md#addeventlistener) utility.
-Apply it directly to [`this.listeners`](../api/component.md#listeners) so that it is removed automatically when the component is destroyed.
+To add an event listener, use the [`addEventListener`](../api/listener-utilities.md#addeventlistener) utility and store the result directly to an object that is assigned to [`this.listeners`](../api/component.md#listeners).

 ```js
 import { Component, addEventListener } from 'froyojs';